httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 # Structured Data Types {#types}

-This section defines the abstract value types that can be composed into Structured Headers.
+This section defines the abstract value types that can be composed into Structured Fields.
 The ABNF provided represents the on-wire format in HTTP field values.

 In summary: